 Zara Aftab

-Zara Aftab is skilled in communication and marketing strategies.
+Zara is skilled in communication and marketing strategies.
 Her proficiency extends to managing social media channels, planning and executing events, and utilizing various communication platforms for campaign planning.
-She holds a Master’s degree in Human Rights from Central European University, Austria, and a Bachelor of Arts in Media Studies from Kinnaird College for Women, Pakistan.
-At MJRC, Zara is working on the center’s Global Media Funding and Ownership Project.
+She holds a Master’s degree in Human Rights from Central European University (CEU) in Austria, and a BA in Media Studies from Kinnaird College for Women, Pakistan.
+At MJRC, Zara worked in the center’s Global Media Finances Map project.

 Paola Castro

-Paola Castro is studying the Erasmus Mundus Masters in Public Policy at Central European University and Institut Barcelona d’Estudis Internacionals.
+Paola is studying the Erasmus Mundus Masters in Public Policy at Central European University (CEU) in Vienna and Institut Barcelona d’Estudis Internacionals.
 Paola has over six years of professional experience working for the public sector and think tanks.
-Originally from Peru, she holds a Bachelor’s Degree in Economics from Universidad del Pacifico.
-At MJRC, Paola works on the Global Media Funding and Ownership Project where she maps the media market in the region of Catalonia, Spain.
+Originally from Peru, she holds a BA in Economics from Universidad del Pacifico.
+At MJRC, Paola worked in the Global Media Finances Map project where she mapped the media market in the region of Catalonia, Spain.

 David Gheorghe

-David Gheorghe is a dedicated and intellectually curious individual currently pursuing his education at the esteemed National College Scoala Centrala in the city of Bucharest, Romania.
-David is carving his path towards a future steeped in the realms of philosophy, history, and geopolitics with a passion for collaborative media.
-At MJRC, Gheorghe is working on updating the center’s study about Romanian media and journalism in the Media Influence Matrix project.
+David is a dedicated and intellectually curious student currently pursuing his education at the National College Scoala Centrala in the city of Bucharest, Romania.
+David has a passion for philosophy, history, and geopolitics, as well as collaborative media.
+At MJRC, Gheorghe worked on updating the center’s study about Romanian media and journalism in the Media Influence Matrix project.

 Nikolas Schäfer

-Nikolas Schäfer is fluent in German, English, Spanish, and French, and is a Master’s student in the Erasmus Mundus Masters Program in Public Policy in the Global Public Policy track.
-He has a bachelor’s degree in Politics, Administration and International Relations from Zeppelin University in Friedrichshafen, Germany, with his semester abroad taking place at American University of Beirut in Lebanon.
-At MJRC he works on a project mapping and analyzing EU funding for media and journalism projects.
+Nikolas is fluent in German, English, Spanish, and French, and is a Master’s student in the Erasmus Mundus Masters Program in Public Policy in the Global Public Policy track.
+He has a BA in Politics, Administration and International Relations from Zeppelin University in Friedrichshafen, Germany, with his semester abroad taking place at American University of Beirut (AUB) in Lebanon.
+At MJRC Nikolas worked on a project mapping and analyzing EU funding for media and journalism projects.
+In June 2024, a study summarizing his research was launched by MJRC.